Payroll 101: Things You Must Know – 1

 The first in this series will focus on “Selecting Your Payroll Vendor – Top 20 Points To Consider”

 - Determine how much the vendor will charge you for the services provided.
-Make an estimate on how much it will cost you if you hire staff in your organisation and provide them with the necessary systems and software to provide you with the same services.
+Estimate how much it will cost you if you hire staff in your organisation and provide them with the necessary systems and software to provide you with the same services.
 Ideally, your cost per payroll record per employee should work out less, when you finally decide to take the plunge into outsourcing payroll.

 - Often, payroll vendors have experience in offering services to various industry verticals.
-It is often a good idea to choose a vendor who has specific experience in servicing organisations within your domain/industry.
+It is usually a good idea to choose a vendor who has specific expertise in servicing organisations within your domain/industry.

 - Ask your vendor for a list of their long term clients.
-Talk to these clients and ask them a lot of questions to know about their experiences with the vendor.
+Talk to these clients and ask them many questions to know about their experiences with the vendor..

 - Ask if the vendor can arrange for a free demo of his or her payroll services.
 This can be a good way of judging if the payroll vendor can provide you with all that you expect of him or her.

 - If you wish to outsource only a part of your organisation’s payroll services to a payroll vendor, check out if the vendor is agreeable to offering only those services which you want him to do.